Matt Brady

-Matt Brady (born October 1, 1965) is an American college basketball coach who is currently an assistant coach for the Maryland men's basketball team.
-He is a former head coach at James Madison and Marist.
+Matt Brady (born October 1, 1965) is an American college basketball coach who is an assistant for the High Point Panthers.
+He is a former head coach at James Madison, Marist and DePaul, the latter on an interim basis.

 Career

 Early career

 After playing basketball for Siena, Brady worked as assistant at Rhode Island, Wagner, and Saint Joseph's.

 Marist

 Brady was hired as head coach by Marist in 2004 and coached the Foxes for four years, finishing with a 73–50 record.
 He took the Red Foxes to a MAAC regular-season championship in 2007.
 Marist then advanced to the NIT, where it defeated Oklahoma State in the first round.
 The NIT victory was the first ever postseason victory for Marist.

 James Madison

 Brady was introduced as head coach of James Madison at a press conference on March 26, 2008.
 After leaving Marist, the school filed suit against Brady, arguing he had violated the terms of the contract by accepting the JMU job and bringing certain players with him to the Dukes.
 A jury found in favor of Marist, but did not award any damages.

 At Madison, Brady took over a program that had not had a winning record since going 20–9 in the 1999–2000 season under Sherman Dillard.
 In 2009, Brady inherited an experienced core of upperclassmen from Keener and, with a skilled group of freshmen, engineered a respectable inaugural campaign, leading the Dukes to an 18–13 regular season record.
 Thanks to the addition of a new postseason invitational—the CollegeInsider.com Tournament—Madison achieved its first 20-win season since 1994, when Hall of Fame coach Lefty Driesell led the program to the NCAA tournament.

 The record dipped significantly in 2009–10, in part because of the loss of two key players to injuries: point guard Devon Moore, an all-rookie pick in the CAA in 2009, and forward Andrey Semenov.
 After up and down season in 2011 and 2012, the Dukes won the CAA tournament in 2013 after finishing in fourth place in the CAA regular season.
 As a result, they received the conference's automatic bid to the NCAA tournament where they defeated Long Island in the First Four marking the school's first NCAA Tournament win since 1983.
 In the Second Round of the Tournament, they lost to No. 1 seed Indiana.

 After another down season in 2014, the Dukes finished in a first place tie in the CAA regular season, but could not win the CAA tournament, and received a bid to the CIT tournament where they lost in the first round.

 Despite a 21-win season in 2016, Brady was fired due to allegedly declining attendance at Dukes' games.